Scientific Training Benefits of Virtual Reality

 Radical Empathy’s Virtual Reality is training Medical Professionals

-Since 2019, our One Generation Education System has been used to educate medical students at the University of North Texas Health Science Center.
+Since 2019, we have educated medical students at the University of North Texas Health Science Center.

 We learned that 88% of victims of human trafficking report they had seen a medical professional while they were bring trafficked, but NO ONE KNEW!
 (See study, below.)

 Thanks to individuals like YOU, we are now training the next generation of medical students.